goodtoread.org

 Loving acceptance of a handicapped child.
 The stress this places on his familiy.
 General attitude of respect towards elderly or less capable people (including a harmless kleptomaniac).
 Anna's efforts to hold things together.
 Faith seen as meaningful if not entirely understood.
 Some vulgarity among teenage girls.

-Coping with, Growing-Up, Family
+Coping with, Family, Growing-Up

 Ring out Bow Bells!